ucf-cs/Tervel/bio.md

 # The Research Group

 The Computer Software Engineering - Scalable and Secure Systems (CSE - S3) Lab at the University of Central Florida was established by Dr. Damian Dechev in 2010.
 His work focuses on concurrency and multithreading using C++.
 Dr. Dechev completed his Ph.D. degree in 2009 at Texas A&M University under the supervision of Dr. Bjarne Stroustrup.

-Currently, the CSE-S3 Lab includes 5 Ph.D. students and 2 M.S. students.
-At the CSE-S3 Lab, Dr. Dechev leads the efforts on creating a collection of C++ concurrent wait-free and lock-free data structures along with supporting verification and optimization tools.
 The CSE-S3 lab has been supported by the National Science Foundation, Sandia National Laboratories, and the Department of Energy.

 # Key Tervel Developers[^0]
 <h3> Steven Feldman</h3>